RSkoi/TimelineEvents/README.md

 As the plugin feeds each script to the RuntimeUnityEditor as code which is then executed, notice that certain limitations apply.
 When writing a script, always first debug it with the REPL console from the RuntimeUnityEditor.

+## DISCLAIMER ABOUT ARBITRARY CODE EXECUTION
+TimelineEvents allows for arbitrary code execution on scene load inside the Koikatsu studio.
+Arbitrary code execution can be used by bad faith actors to gain access to the player's PC and private data.
+When loading a scene, an overlay will pop up, blocking execution of the scripts within the scene by default and prompting the player to review the scripts, or discard them.
+Do **NOT** run scripts from scenes if you do not know the creator or trust the source.
+The maker of this plugin holds no responsibility for damages that result from its use.

 ## Dependencies
 - latest BepInEx
 - latest KKAPI